linuxserver/docker-jackett/README.md

 The web interface is at `<your-ip>:9117` , configure various trackers and connections to other apps there.
 More info at [Jackett](https://github.com/Jackett/Jackett).

+Disable autoupdates in the webui to prevent jackett crashing, the image is refreshed weekly so pick up updates that way.

 ## Info